-Change events represent service changes such as deploys, build completion, configuration updates, etc., providing contextual information that is critical during incident triage or hypercare.
-They can be sent via specific integrations or API, and they do not create alerts, incidents or notifications.
-See the View Change Events section below for a list of places where change events are surfaced in PagerDuty.
+Change events represent service changes such as deploys, build completion, configuration updates, etc. This information can prove critical during incident triage or hypercare, when a system or product has recently launched.
+You can send change events via product-specific integrations or directly to the Events API.
+Change events do not create alerts, incidents or notifications.

 - Navigate to Incidents Recent Changes and click + New Change Integration to the right.